wizelineacademy/itesm-socioformador-ago-dec-2023-team-03/README.md

 ## Why Wizeprompt?

 Wizeprompt is **easy**, **fast** and **secure**.
 With Wizeprompt you can:
-- Ask to any AI generator any question you want.
+- Ask to any LLMs any question you want, all in one place.
-- Consult the history of your prompts.
+- Consult the history of your conversations and go back to them.
+- Keep the conversations to yourself
+- Manage the use and access of your teams to the LLMs

 ## Stack